huzaif-ares/js-hindi/README.md

-# js-hindi
+# javascript
-Code repo for practice
+code repository for practice